 Basically, yes.
 However, it is generally recommended that all NUK products are washed thoroughly before each use and checked for damage.
 Damaged soothers should always be replaced.

 I have lost the operating instructions - what can I do?

 No problem: under the heading “Operating Instructions” you can download new ones any time - for free, of course

 I have just had a baby.
 Can you send me some free samples, please?

 We are pleased that you are interested in NUK Products and will be happy to send you detailed information about our range.
 You will be able to find out everything about our products in it.

-However, we only provide infant care courses and midwives with free samples for demonstration purposes (except in the case of multiple births).
+However, we only provide infant care courses and midwives with free samples for demonstration purposes.

 Among the places where more detailed information on NUK Products can be found are specialist baby shops, specialist baby mail order companies or in the baby departments of large stores, as well as at chemists’ and supermarkets